wesipls/inventory_manager/README.md

 Currently Add Entries and Submit Entries work from the Inventory tab, Add entries lets you add completely new entries to the database.

 Submit entries will save and changes made to the device table, fields can be edited by clicking on them.

+## TODOs

+Archives entries button, should move devices with specific status to another "Archived database" Delete button, maybe, maybe no, for accounting reasons the devices should not be deleted, although it makes sence to include one delete button somewhere, probably a new maintenance tab. docker-clean.sh, for cleaning old docker volumes, cache, layers to test "new deployments"